minyang-chen/minyang-chen/README.md

 **🏗️ Frameworks**
 Angular, Spring, Rust, React, Svelte, React-Native, LitElement, GraphQL, Gatsby, TailwindCSS

-## 🔭 Upcoming topics
+## 🔭 Other topics

-Here are some ideas to get you started:
+Here are some ideas to write about:

 - 🔭 I’m currently working on ...
 [LLM fine-tuning and private knowledge integration]
 - 🌱 I’m currently learning ...